 Overall, contact lenses are versatile, safe, and cost-effective for children.
 If you are interested in wearing contact lenses, we will evaluate your eyes for lens wear, and provide you with the best options.
 Please let our opticians know during the preliminary testing that you or your child is interested in contact lenses.

 While making sure their child is healthy enough to enter school, many parents overlook the most dominant learning system, vision.
-Immunization shots, physical examinations and dental checkups are important.
-They will insure that your child is healthy and makes it to school each day.
+Immunization shots, physical examinations, and dental checkups are important.
+They will ensure that your child is healthy and makes it to school each day.
 However, tests of information processing abilities tell how well your child will do once in the classroom.

-A child who has a learning-related visual problem can usually be taught to lean better through use of lenses for near work and optometric visual training.
+A child who has a learning-related visual problem can usually be taught to learn better through the use of lenses for near work and optometric visual training.